fafal-abnir/HerdGNN/readme.md

 The repository includes:

 - **HERDGNN** (proposed method)
 - Temporal GNN baselines (ROLAND, WinGNN, HawkGNN) and their integration with deviation-loss. for HawkGNN and ROLAND we have fully integrated deviation loss with blending factor.
-But since WinGNN using sliding window sampling and we integrated deviation loss just based on fix anomaly loss margin(no blending)
+But since WinGNN using sliding window sampling, we integrated deviation loss just based on fix anomaly loss margin(no blending)

 ---